-7 Ways to Grow your Brain at any Age
+7 Ways to Train your Brain at any Age

 Does the brain grow continuously throughout our lives or does it stops growing once we reach a certain age?
 It is popular belief that our brains stop growing once we reach the age of 25.

 However, scientific research conducted has proven that the brain has the ability to form new neuro pathways and create neurons.
 This means that it is possible for the brain to continue increasing its plasticity depending on how we choose to take care of it.
 This is why people who read a lot of books and other publishing tend to have a better memory than those who read less frequently.

 Conditions like dementia and others related to brain degeneration come to different people at different times.
 This can be attributed to how an individual engages their brain activity.
 Frequent engagement promotes plasticity while failure to engage your brain can result in its degeneration over time.
 That said, here are the top 7 ways to make your brain grow at any age:

 Fasting has numerous benefits to the body; it is not just “something that religious people do.”
 In fact, scientists also recommend fasting every once in a while.
 The benefits of fasting include detoxification.
 When fasting, you are giving your body ample time to clean up any “excess baggage.”
 For example, if you are used to eating foods rich in salt on a regular basis, you are overwhelming your kidney and liver as they try to eliminate the excess salt.
 Regular eating will only add up to the weight of the already overloaded kidney.
 However, fasting gives room for the internal organs to take a break and detoxify.